barseghyanartur/sphinx-llms-txt-link/README.rst

 .. code-block:: sh

-    # Builds the HTML output and injects the link
+    # Build the .txt files
-    sphinx-build -b html docs/ _build/html
+    sphinx-build -n -b text docs builddocs

-    # Optional: ensure your .txt files are also generated
+    # Build the HTML output and inject the link
-    sphinx-build -b text docs/ _build/text
+    sphinx-build -n -a -b html docs builddocs

-The link will now appear at the bottom of every generated HTML page, pointing correctly to its `.txt` counterpart, irrespective of nested directory depth.
+The link will now appear at the bottom of every generated HTML page, pointing correctly to its `.txt` counterpart.

 Tests
 =====